nicobermudez/Patio-Website/README.md

 # Patio-Website
-Website for Patio, with help from SuperHi
+Single-column website with responsive design for Patio, with help from SuperHi

 Link: foundations-week2-patio.superhi.com